If you do not find an answer to your question below, click here to contact us.

 The Court has appointed Bock, Hatch, Lewis & Oppenheim, LLC law firm attorneys representing the Settlement Class.
 They are called “Settlement Class Counsel.”
 They believe, after conducting an extensive investigation, that the Settlement Agreement is fair, reasonable, and in the best interests of the Settlement Class.
 You will not be charged for any time you spend talking with these lawyers.
 If you want to be represented by your own lawyer in this case, you may hire one at your own expense.

 Under the Settlement Agreement, any Attorneys’ Fees awarded by the Court will be paid out of the Settlement Fund.

 Settlement Class Counsel will file their motion for Attorney’s Fees, Costs and Incentive Awards to the Settlement Class Representatives no later than October 4, 2020 and a copy of the motion will be available on this Website in the “Documents” section.

 The Notice summarizes the Settlement.
 More details are in the Settlement Agreement and throughout this Website.
 You may also write via mail with questions to Pressman v.
-Smith Medical Partners, LLC c/o Settlement Administrator, PO Box 8796 Philadelphia, PA 19101-8796.
-You can also call the Settlement Administrator 1-844-491-5743.
+Smith Medical Partners, LLC c/o Settlement Administrator, PO Box 5324 New York, NY 10150-532.
 Before doing so, however, please read the full Notice carefully.
 You may also find additional information throughout this Website.